lichess-org/flutter-chessground/README.md

 ## Getting started

-This package exports a `ChessBoard` widget which can be interactable or not.
+This package exports a `Chessboard` widget which can be interactable or not.
 It is entirely configurable with a `BoardSettings` object.

 ## Usage